openactive/openactive-es-example/README.md

 This repository contains a simple demonstration of harvesting and indexing [opportunity data](http://status.openactive.io/), published as part of the [OpenActive](https://openactive.io) initiative.

-The example uses a set of simple Ruby scripts to drive harvesting of live data feeds and indexes the data in [ElasticSearch](https://www.elastic.co/) which is an open source search engine.
+The example uses a set of simple Ruby scripts to drive harvesting of live data feeds and indexes the data in [ElasticSearch](https://www.elastic.co/) and Kibana, open source search tools.

 The code in this project is published under an open licence and you are free to adapt and reuse it as you see fit.